eliot-akira/sass-guide/README.md

 # Sass Guide

-An opinionated collection of Sass best practices
+A collection of Sass best practices

 ## Syntax & Formatting